-1. Does it seem to you that your child has lost control over how she or he eats?
+1. Does it seem to you that your child has lost control over how they eat?

-2. Does your child ever make her/himself sick because she/he feels uncomfortably full?
+2. Does your child ever make themself sick because they feels uncomfortably full?

-3. Does your child believe she/he is fat, even when others say she/he is too thin?
+3. Does your child believe they are fat, even when others say they are too thin?

 4. Do food and/or thoughts about food dominate your child’s life?

-5. Do thoughts about changing her/his body or weight dominate your child’s life?
+5. Do thoughts about changing their body or weight dominate your child’s life?

 6. Are shared meals difficult because of your child’s eating behavior or comments about food, eating, or body image?